sciZer0/7/v/README.md

 The idea/hypothesis is that due to this new creator-paradigm, we might shape a **Creator Thanksgiving Culture** to give thanks in tokens (donations) to creators of digitizable things.
 Also, through buying NFTs of the creators. *More on this below.*

-In the future, donations will play the most important role in the creative economy.
+In the future, in the creative economy, donations will most likely play the most important role in monetization of creators.